-- Mission; Public Service Values; Programmatic goals: SSY is generally a time to review and revise as needed involving widespread inclusion of stakeholders.
+READY ITEMS RATING SSY Leadership.
+Things to consider include: Who will take the lead?
+Use of consultants?
+Faculty/staff/student/other stakeholder buy-in Mission; Public Service Values; Programmatic goals: SSY is generally a time to review and revise as needed involving widespread inclusion of stakeholders.
 Generally it is not a time to create these for the first time.
-Rating - Do you have strategic processes in place?
-Examples: Advisory Board, strategic planning process, Alumni Board, regular meetings involving stakeholders as appropriate where planning is done and program performance is reviewed? - Do you have the data/information you need?
-Evidence of ongoing program assessment: - Student application/acceptance/enrollment/internship data; completion/placement data; Rating - Faculty/adjunct class coverage; AQ/PQ Rating - Indirect assessment (examples: exit surveys, alumni surveys, employer surveys, internship supervisor surveys) Rating - Direct assessment of student learning tied to the required universal competencies (you don't want to wait until your SSY to begin student learning assessment)
+Do you have strategic processes in place?
+Examples: Advisory Board, strategic planning process, Alumni Board, regular meetings involving stakeholders as appropriate where planning is done and program performance is reviewed Evidence of ongoing program assessment: Student application/acceptance/enrollment/internship data; completion/placement data Faculty/adjunct class coverage AQ/PQ Indirect assessment (examples: exit surveys, alumni surveys, employer surveys, internship supervisor surveys) Direct assessment of student learning tied to the required universal competencies (you don't want to wait until your SSY to begin student learning assessment) Diversity: faculty and student demographic data, strategies for creating a climate of inclusiveness Faculty contributions (tied to mission) in research, teaching, service TOTAL